2013 Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 2. How much does a 2013 penny weigh?

-The 2013 penny weighs 2.5 grams and measures 19.05 millimeters in diameter.
-It’s composed of 97.5% zinc with a thin copper plating, following the modern penny composition introduced in 1982.
+The 2013 penny weighs exactly 2.5 grams and measures 19.05 millimeters in diameter.
+It is composed of 97.5% zinc with a thin copper plating, a composition introduced in 1982 when rising copper prices made the older 95% copper alloy too costly.
+A genuine cent that weighs significantly more or less may be an error coin worth examining professionally.